StefanZander/lecture_notes/nzse/android/html/docs/recycler_view.md

 ### Adding the RecyclerView Support Library

-Make sure the RecyclerView support library is listed as a dependency in your `app/build.gradle`:
+Make sure the RecyclerView support library is listed as a dependency in the `app/build.gradle` file:
 ```js
 dependencies {
     ...